ShamylZakariya/KesslerSyndrome/NOTES.md

 ## Presently

 This player sucks.
 What about a blob player like the Shoggoths in Surfacer?
     1) Get house in order - do the yak shaving below
     2) Read up Surfacer code for Shoggoths
     3) Make ParticleSystem have option to render to texture, with a composite pass

-- Player Features
-    - needs weapon
-    - particle emitter needs a "velocity" value which is added to each emitted particle to accommodate moving emitters
+### TODO:
     - Make my #includes use paths, not just the filename
+    - Switch to c++ 14?
+17? right now we'r eusing c++ 11
     - Svg Group needs a "find element by Id", because the path thing works but is awful
     - Kill XmlMultiTree - I'm not even using it, and it adds complexity.
     - use unowned_ptr<> for chipmunk pointers. https://github.com/coryshrmn/cgs/blob/master/include/cgs/unowned_ptr.hpp

 ## Todo